-These tabs display information on the fitted card in I/O Port 5 and 6, and give access to any relevant option.
-See paragraph 9.5 in this guide for details.
+These tabs display information on the fitted I/O Port card/s, and give access to any relevant option.
+See paragraph 9.6 in this guide for details.

 10.11 Audio / Metering Ballistics

 The response of dLive meters on screen and Surface can be tweaked to suit the engineer's preference.